Anita Parkhurst Willcox

 Anita Parkhurst Willcox (1892–1984) was an American artist, feminist and pacifist.
 Her career as a graphic illustrator was interrupted by 15 months spent entertaining the troops in World War I, which left her passionately anti-war.
 During the 1920s, she gained fame for drawing "the New American Woman" image, but this contradicted her personal experiences as wife and mother.
 By the 1930s, she drew images that reflected her own life and beliefs.
-She was inspired by Gandhi's non-violence, and in Mao's China; but met rejection and censorship during the McCarthy era.
+She was inspired by Gandhi's non-violence, and Mao's China; she met rejection and censorship during the McCarthy era.
 Despite this, she continued painting until her death in 1984.